 Benefits:

-- No required state paperwork, unless there’s specific licensing such as an occupational license and/or business license.
+- No required state paperwork unless there’s specific licensing, such as an occupational license and/or business license.

-- No required annual state filings to complete, unless there are specific industry filings required by your industry.
+- No required annual state filings to complete unless there are specific industry filings required by your industry.

 - All profits/losses are passed through to the owner’s personal tax return.
 These are typically reported on a Schedule C tax form that is filed with the owner’s personal tax return.